 This is my go-to no bake cheesecake recipe.
 Instead of Cool Whip, you make homemade whipped cream to fold into the cream cheese mixture.
 Since both will be incorporated together eventually, you don’t have to worry about cleaning the bowl in between.
 I love it when I have less dishes to wash.

 For the caramel, I swirled some homemade caramel sauce, but you can also buy a jar as a time-saving shortcut.
 If the caramel is thick and hard to swirl, microwave it for about 10 seconds or until it thins out enough to swirl.
 For the crust I crushed some graham crackers, but given that fall is finally here, you can substitute crushed gingersnap cookies.

 - 1/2 cup heavy whipping cream

 - 1 cup apple butter

-- Microwave the caramel until slightly softened, about 10 seconds.
+- In a small microwavable bowl, microwave the caramel until slightly softened (10-15 seconds).
 Drop by spoonfuls on top of the cheesecake batter then swirl with a knife.
 Refrigerate for at least 4 hours before serving.

 Source: Adapted from Kraft